haideralipunjabi/blog-haideralipunjabi/content/posts/creating-a-secure-wordle-using-next.js-api-routes-and-vercel-serverless-functions.md

 images = []
 other_blogs = []
 tags = []
-title = "Creating a secure Wordle using Next.js API Routes and Vercel Serverless Functions"
+title = "Creating a secure Wordle using Serverless Functions"

 +++
 ## Introduction